Charting the Conformal Manifold of Holographic CFT$_2$'s: Introduction

 \section{Introduction}

 In any Lorentz invariant quantum field theory in $d$ dimensions, operators can be classified according to their behaviour under the renormalisation group (RG), and for conformal field theories (CFTs) sitting at the fixed points of the RG flow this behaviour can be characterised by the operator's conformal dimension~$\Delta$.
 For irrelevant operators, $\Delta$ exceeds the spacetime dimension and the RG flow takes the theory back to the original CFT.
 Conversely, relevant deformations are triggered by operators with $\Delta<d$ and RG flow drives the theory away from the starting point.
 A third class of deformations, called marginal, stay unaffected by changes in the energy scale.
 Instead, these marginal operators encode the space of theories into which the original theory can be deformed without breaking conformal invariance.
 This space is called the CFT's conformal manifold.
 Holographically, it corresponds to a continuous family of AdS solutions sharing the same cosmological constant, but having different internal spaces.
-Although there is no systematic way of constructing these gravity solutions from the CFT information, the AdS/CFT dictionary identifies the marginal operators as massless modes in the bulk.
+Although there is no systematic way of constructing these gravity solutions from the CFT information, the AdS/CFT dictionary identifies marginal operators with modes in the bulk that are massless to all orders in the $1/N$ expansion.